mkaz/wpsync/readme.md

 If you have a go environment install using: `go get github.com/mkaz/wpsync`

-Check releases tab in Github for binaries (TODO)
+Check [releases tab](https://github.com/mkaz/wpsync/releases) in Github for binaries.

 ## Setup